The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

 How to Store a Standard Above-Ground Pool for the Winter—In Five Steps

 If you have a standard above-ground pool for the winter, you can leave it up—but that equipment has got to go.
-Before we get into it, make sure that you’re already well-versed on how to close your above-ground pool for the season, so that you’ve already checked off the closing steps required before taking down your plumbing, pump, filter, and more.
-This means cleaning your pool with a patented BLACK+DECKER 360-Degree Bristles Pool Brush, vacuuming it out with the Blue Torrent Stinger Automatic Cleaner, balancing your water chemistry, adding winterizing chemicals, shocking your pool, and draining your pool to just below the skimmer.
+Before we get into it, make sure that you’re already well-versed on , so that you’ve already checked off the closing steps required before taking down your plumbing, pump, filter, and more.
+This means cleaning your pool with a patented BLACK+DECKER 360-Degree Bristles Pool Brush, skimming the surface to remove debris, scrubbing the liner with a soft brush, vacuuming it out with the Blue Torrent Stinger Automatic Cleaner, balancing your water chemistry, adding winterizing chemicals, shocking your pool, and draining your pool to just below the skimmer.
+Steps for winterizing and storing an above-ground pool may vary depending on your pool type and manufacturer instructions.
 Seems like a lot, I know—but you’re almost there.
 Other than installing a winter cover, this is the final step.

 1. Get That Storage Space Sorted